zenml-io/zenml/docs/book/component-gallery/artifact-stores/gcloud-gcs.md

 will encounter authentication failures while trying to access the GCS Artifact
 Store:

-* [Orchestrators](../orchestrators/orchestrators.md) need to access the Artifact Store to manage pipeline artifacts
+* [Orchestrators](../orchestrators/orchestrators.md) need to access the
+Artifact Store to manage pipeline artifacts
 * [Step Operators](../step-operators/step-operators.md) need to access the Artifact Store to manage step level artifacts
 * [Model Deployers](../model-deployers/model-deployers.md) need to access the Artifact Store to load served models

 These remote stack components can still use the implicit authentication method: if they are also running within Google Kubernetes Engine, ZenML will try to load credentials from the Google compute metadata service.
 In order to take advantage of this feature, you must have configured a [Service Account](https://cloud.google.com/kubernetes-engine/docs/tutorials/authenticating-to-cloud-platform) with the proper permissions or enabled [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) when you launched your GKE cluster.
-These mechanisms allows Google workloads like GKE pods to access other Google services without requiring explicit credentials.
+These mechanisms allow Google workloads like GKE pods to access other Google services without requiring explicit credentials.

 If you have remote stack components that are not running in GKE, or if